pulkitpareek18/textutils/README.md

 # TextUtils
  A Text editing utility built using React Js and Bootstrap.
+You can also use this as your college project.